cuthb3rt/physics_sim/README.rst

+This is the documentation for https://github.com/cuthb3rt/physics_sim

+The docs are available on GitHub Pages here: http://cuthb3rt.github.io/physics_sim

 Basic Particle Simulator Using nuke to render images of the particles

 Just a little project to try out simulating forces and particles using vectors etc.